Mount Holyoke College

 COMMUNITY-BASED LEARNING

 Community-Based Learning (CBL) pairs Mount Holyoke students, faculty and staff with local leaders in South Hadley and beyond to collaborate on internships, research, and service projects that have a direct, positive impact in the community.
-You’ll also be able to learn from on-the-ground practitioners and understand how to apply the ideas, theories, and models you learn in class.
+Students are able to learn from on-the-ground practitioners and understand how to apply the ideas, theories, and models they learn in class.

-A CBL experience breaks down the barrier between the classroom and the real world, enhancing your understanding of current social issues both locally and nationally, and helping you grow the leadership, organizing, and advocacy skills that are vital to change making at all levels.
+A CBL experience breaks down the barrier between the classroom and the real world, enhancing students’ understanding of current social issues both locally and nationally, and helping them grow the leadership, organizing, and advocacy skills that are vital to change making at all levels.
 And for our community partners, CBL fosters sustainable, mutually beneficial relationships that support local organizations and help them thrive.
-The core components of the CBL program include student employment opportunities, tutoring and mentoring opportunities, and community partnerships.
+The core components of the CBL program include student employment opportunities, tutoring and mentoring opportunities and community partnerships.

 STUDY ABROAD

-To explore your role as a global citizen and discover a whole new perspective, there’s nothing like study abroad.
-Living and learning in another country encourage you to challenge yourself, engage across differences, and expand your knowledge, skills and approaches.
-It’s an experience that will stay with you for life, whether you choose language immersion, field studies, or a classroom-based program.
-In many cases you’ll also have the opportunity to incorporate an internship, community-based learning, or independent research for an even fuller experience.
-It’s time to follow your own path—wherever it takes you.
+Living and learning in another country encourage students to challenge themselves, engage across differences, and expand their knowledge, skills and approaches.
+It’s an experience that will stay with students for life, whether they choose language immersion, field studies, or a classroom-based program.
+In many cases students also have the opportunity to incorporate an internship, community-based learning or independent research for an even fuller experience.

 CLASS SIZE